 How Can a Driving Under the Influence Attorney Help?

 DUI and Traffic Offenses can be quite challenging.
 You a friend or a loved may need a Tampa DUI Lawyer.
 The police are often the main witnesses.
 Scientific evidence from vehicle speed detection, accident reconstruction, the breath test and/or the blood tests are being presented against you.
-Damaging evidence against you may also include: the breath test (like the I-8000 / Intoxilyzer 8000), officer’s testimony, and Standard Field Sobriety tests.
+Damaging evidence against you may also include: the breath test (like the I-8000 / Intoxilyzer 8000), the officer’s testimony, and Standard Field Sobriety Tests.

 Video: How To Save Your License After a DUI Arrest?

 Transcript of Video: How To Save Your License After a DUI Arrest Within 10 days of your arrest, you have got to either challenge the suspension or make an application for a hardship license.
 Most people who have not had a prior DUI conviction can get a business purposes license and get back on the road.

 A Board Certified Criminal Trial Lawyer, like Casey Ebsary, a Tampa DUI – DWI and traffic attorney has knowledge of these issues and can establish your defense against these charges.
 If you are searching for help from a Tampa Driving Under the Influence Attorney – your search is complete.